Explore UAB

 The University of Alabama at Birmingham (“The University” or “UAB”) is committed to compliance with all applicable federal and state laws.
 In accordance with those laws, the University’s operations will not contain impermissible restrictions, preferences or limitations related to race, color, religion, sex, ethnicity, national origin, sexual orientation or gender identity.
 Likewise, the University remains committed to supporting all members of our campus community who bring with them a variety of experiences and perspectives.
 The University will continue providing open and equal access to resources and opportunities in a welcoming and supportive environment and equipping all campus community members for success.
 Similarly, the University’s commitment to free speech and expression remains resolute.

 Following the 2023 U.S. Supreme Court decision, federal law prohibits discrimination based on race, color, religion, national origin, ethnicity, and sex1.
 On June 29, 2023, the Court ruled race conscious admissions programs used by Harvard University and the University of North Carolina were not legal in the cases Students for Fair Admissions (SSFA) v.
 Harvard and Fair Admissions v.
 North Carolina.
-In addition, the Alabama State Legislature passed, and Governor Kay Ivey signed into law, Senate Bill 129 (SB129)2, which defines and imposes limitations related to “divisive concepts” as well as Diversity, Equity, and Inclusion programs.
+In addition, the Alabama State Legislature passed, and Governor Kay Ivey signed into law, Senate Bill 129 (SB129) opens a new website2, which defines and imposes limitations related to “divisive concepts” as well as Diversity, Equity, and Inclusion programs.
 SB129 becomes effective and enforceable on October 1, 2024.

 To assist in implementing any changes that may need to be made across campus to comply with federal and state law, the University provides the following legal guidance.
 Intended to be broad and over-arching, this guidance will not address every scenario or issue.
 Schools, colleges and units should continue to seek legal advice from the Office of Counsel for additional questions or issues.

 II.
-Restrictions in SB129 (filed as Alabama Act 2024-34)
+Restrictions in SB129 (filed as Alabama Act 2024-34) opens a new website

 The primary focus is on limiting activities and events associated with “divisive concepts” and “diversity, equity, and inclusion programs,” as those terms are defined in the law.